Annual Governance Statement for The South Hams Federation Board of Governors

 - The Board of Governors has looked at Subject Leaders’ performance, Pupil Premium outcomes, SEND and children at risk together with the progress and attainment of able children.
 Continuing to develop Greater depth in all Foundation subjects.

 - The Board has also reviewed the Sports Premium funding and evaluated its impact on all groups of pupils.
 This continues to be a high priority for the Board.

-- Target Tracker is used to track pupil progress based on the Learning Journey /Steps devised by the federation to track children’s progress through the expectations for each year of the national curriculum.
+- Target Tracker is used to track pupil progress based on the Learning Journey /Steps devised by the Federation to track children’s progress through the expectations for each year of the national curriculum.

 A number of building works and improvements were carried out:

 The new school was completed during 2017-2018, with the whole school moving onto the new site over the Easter holidays 2018.
 Staff worked hard to prepare the school and their classrooms over the Easter break, they ensured that the school was ready to welcome the children and their families to the new setting on the 16th April 2018.
 Loddiswell Pre School has now joined the Federation from 1st September 2018.
 Balanceability bikes have been purchased and enjoyed by the KS1 children.
 Staff training is complete.
 A new adventure playground has been installed over the summer break and a Forest School Pergola erected.
 New Interactive Whiteboards have been installed in all four classrooms.
 New turf has been laid.
 New fencing outside early years, canopy area has also been installed.